How to Debug Python in VS Code (The Complete 2026 Guide)

 Step 6: Debug Console

 While paused, open the Debug Console and type any expression.
 It evaluates in the current scope.
-You can call functions, modify variables, test a fix before you write it.
+You can call functions, modify variables, and test a fix before you write it.

-Try: pause at a line where user is in scope, then type user.__dict__ in the Debug Console to see all attributes.
+Try pausing at a line where user is in scope, then type user.__dict__ in the Debug Console to see all attributes.

 Where the Built-in Debugger Stops Being Enough

-That's where DebugAI picks up.
+That is where DebugAI picks up.
 Press Ctrl+Shift+D on any Python error and it:

-1. Reads the full stack trace
+- Reads the full stack trace

-3. Finds where the bad state was introduced, not just where it crashed
+- Finds where the bad state was introduced, not just where it crashed

-4. Returns 3 ranked fixes with the exact lines to change
+- Returns 3 ranked fixes with the exact lines to change

-The built-in debugger and DebugAI work together — use breakpoints to explore, use DebugAI to understand root cause and get the fix.
+The built-in debugger and DebugAI work together.
+Use breakpoints to explore, use DebugAI to understand root cause and get the fix.

 Debug faster starting today.